 All the wines are dry or almost dry – not like the sweet White Zinfandel so many people are used to.
 They are great on a sunny day, out on a picnic, or sitting on a porch – bright and fruity, fun and delicious.
 If you have a glass of rosé in your hand you just got that much happier.

-Very few people know that Pinot Gris, usually made into a white wine, is a red grape.
+Most people don’t know that Pinot Gris, usually made into a white wine, is a red grape.
 A little skin contact and a rosé is born.
 This rosé is very complex and refined, with sweet cherry overtones, balanced acidity and a long fruity finish.

-One of the darker rosés in the lineup this year, it’s a nice, medium bodied rosé with complex flavors and balanced acidity, watermelon and strawberry, made by a great new winery just up the hill from the restaurant.
+One of the darker rosés in the lineup this year, it’s a nice, medium bodied rosé with complex flavors and balanced acidity, watermelon and strawberry, made by a great new micro-winery just up the hill from the restaurant.

-’16 Bjornson Rose of Pinot Noir Eola Amity
+’16 Bjornson Rose of Pinot Noir “Argenta” Eola-Amity Hills 35

 ’16 Dunham Rose of Cabernet Franc Columbia Valley 38

 It’s astonishing that a wine this light and delicate was made from a grape as heavy and bold as Tempranillo.
 It’s almost more white than rosé, and comes across as borderline fragile.
 Beautiful and multi-faceted, nuanced wine.

-La Chouette means owl in French, and is slang for “fantastic.”
-Very few people have ever heard of this wine.
-It’s made from a tiny producer in the Southern Willamette, and the wine is fantastic, done in a lighter style with lots of nuances.
+Chouette means owl in French, and is slang for “fantastic.”
+Very few people have ever heard of this winery.
+It’s made from a tiny producer in the Southern Willamette, and the wine is gorgeous, done in a lighter style with perfect balance.
 Last year this was Chef Martin’s favorite rosé (or wine, for that matter) of the year.

 2017 Winter Wednesday International Supper Series Recap!
 We’ll Be Back in January of 2018!